Remedies, Symptoms and Causes of Endometriosis

-One of the most characteristic symptoms of endometriosis is pain, although this does not always occur even when a woman has endometriosis.
-The pain is usually located in the lower abdominal area before or during menstruation.
+One of the most characteristic symptoms of endometriosis is pain.
+However, this doesn’t always occur even when a woman has endometriosis.
+The pain is usually in the lower abdominal area before or during menstruation.
 However, the appearance of pain is frequent at any point of the cycle.

 Furthermore, cramps may also appear one or two weeks before the menstrual cycle or even during it.
-Their intensity may vary quite a bit: they might be almost imperceptible or more intense.
+Their intensity may vary quite a bit; they might be almost imperceptible or more intense.

-Tests and Examinations
+Tests and examinations